 By now you know that sausages are not the safest treat choice for any dog.
 The same applies for the grease.
 If you’re thinking of pouring the grease that was left over from cooking your sausages – over your dog’s kibble as a treat, please think again.
 Don’t do it!

 The juices from the sausage are what make that grease.
 That means it has the same or even higher salt content, unknown spices and very high fat levels that the sausage contains.
 You can expect a very sick dog after they’ve eaten that.
-Don’t be surprised if your dog starts vomiting or has diarrhea if they get their mouth into some fat fatty sausage juices.
+Your dog will surely start vomiting and have diarrhea if they get their mouth into some fat fatty sausage juices.

-It’s clear to see that sausages are not the best option for dogs.
-If a piece falls on the floor it’s nothing to panic about, but to deliberately feed your dog sausages is simply a bad choice.
+Sausages are not the best option for dogs.
+In fact, they are unhealthy for a K9.
+If a piece falls on the floor it’s nothing to panic about, but to deliberately feed your dog sausages is simply a bad choice and worse habit.

 When we talk of sausages it includes beef sausage, pork sausage, liver sausage and Vienna sausage.
 All these sausages contain high levels of salt and unknown spices.
 The meat, the way it is processed, can also cause chaos with your dog’s digestive system.